rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 16. It could do with another pass (and the authors will thank us for rejecting it)  (very occasionally this is eventually true, but there's a big cost, especially to the careers of junior authors)
 17. It presents a big project, not a single clever/cute idea that can be fully explained in a few pages
 18. The idea here is too simple (even though it's very useful, and no-one fleshed it out and published it before)
-19. It's incremental w.r.t. previous work (even though it's a _big_ increment - most research is advancing previous work)
+19. It's incremental w.r.t. previous work (even though it's a _big_ increment - most research is, necessarily, advancing previous work)
 20. This feels more like a paper for venue X (even though it could perfectly well fit here) (usually a PC chair will have to desk-reject just a couple of really out-of-scope papers)
 21. This should be a journal paper instead (for good and ill, PL is based on conference publication)
 22. The authors put a version on their web page / on arxiv / as a techreport  (that's explicitly allowed by our normal lightweight double-blind (LDB) policy, as otherwise normal scientific communication would be inhibited; the point of LDB is just to let reviewers normally review without first-impression bias)